rocket-icon

 • Use your AI resume parser to extract structured fields like skills, experience and education to build richer feature sets.

-Step 3: Choose model architecture and tooling
+Step 3: Choose Model Architecture and Tooling

 Decide whether you need a rules-based agent, a machine learning model, or a hybrid.
 For many hiring tasks a hybrid approach works best: deterministic rules for compliance and a supervised model for CV ranking.
 Off the shelf components you might combine include an AI resume parser, a natural language model for job description matching and a classification model for eligibility checks.